 We are pleased to announce the launch of our US-China Fast-Track Travel Channel Program (the “Program”), effective immediately.
 The Program should allow for business people and their families to more easily travel to and from China.

 During the November 2021 virtual meeting between President Xi and President Biden, China agreed to upgrade travel procedures for American executives and soon after approved the framework for a fast-track channel.
-AmCham China, AmCham Shanghai, and USCBC have since worked with Chinese central and key local governments to create the Program.
+AmCham China and AmCham Shanghai have since worked with Chinese central and key local governments to create the Program.

 The Program aims to provide a more efficient, predictable, and reliable channel for essential US company executives, technical personnel, and their dependents to enter China.
 This Program will enable qualified member companies to apply for a PU, or permission, letter from their local municipality and receive a reduced processing time and an increased likelihood of approval.
 Employees can then apply for a visa from their appropriate overseas Chinese embassy or consulate.

 AmCham China is operating this nationwide Program in partnership with AmCham Shanghai, and the two chambers will jointly handle applications depending on the location of the company’s operations in China.
-USCBC also supports the program and will issue a separate announcement to its members.
 Below is a list of frequently asked questions, which addresses the application requirements for visa approval in Beijing.
 The process may differ slightly in other cities, so please contact us for more details at Ding Ning email@example.com or call (10) 8519-0890.

 Frequently Asked Questions